(Personal Capital is now Empower)

 How it Compares to Other Options

-Ally Invest does have a robo advisor option, but in my opinion, it doesn’t compare to Personal Capital or Betterment.
+Ally Invest does have a robo advisor option, but in my opinion, it doesn’t compare to Empower or Betterment.
 When I would recommend Ally Invest is if you don’t want a robo advisor and instead want to have more control over your investments.
 Ally Invest has some of the lowest fees in the industry and has a huge selection of ETFs to choose from.
 If you want more control over your investments, this might be a good option for you.

-Overall we love Personal Capital Wealth Management.
+Overall we love Empower Wealth Management.
 It’s slightly more expensive than some of the other options we’ve recommended, but we feel the cost is worth it (if you meet the minimum requirements).
 They offer a lot for the cost, and the addition of a real investment advisor is great.
 Plus, you’ll be able to use some of the best personal finance software available.